 Lively market town in southern Tuscany

-The community with a medieval castle, a picturesque old town and a vibrant market is typical of southern Tuscany.
+The little town with a medieval castle, a picturesque old town and a vibrant market is typical of southern Tuscany.
 Thanks in part to its traffic-free city center, Cetona is considered one of the 100 most scenic towns in Italy.
 Visitors don't have to drive through a belt of industrial complexes to reach the old town, which has changed little in the last 200 years.
 Interesting sites include the Franciscan Monastery and the Castello di Fighine, both of which now contain gourmet restaurants.

 Home of Pinocchio